 Peer Review

 Papers submitted to GAIA are subjected to double-blind expert peer review.
-Papers submitted to the Research section are, additionally, cross-read by at least one person foreign to the subject.
+Papers submitted to the Research section are, additionally, cross-read by a so-called "non-expert" reviewer with expertise in a field outside the article’s subject.
 Invited papers are subjected to the same reviewing process and an invitation is no guarantee of publication.
 Currently, the rejection rate is about 50 to 60 percent.

-Reviewers are recruited according to their expertise.
-Non-expert readers are mostly members of GAIA's Scientific Advisory Board.
-Peer reviewers should
+Reviewers are selected for their expertise.
+Non-expert reviewers are mostly members of GAIA's Scientific Advisory Board.
+Reviewers provide critical feedback to ensure quality and relevance.

 • should give a fair, honest, and unbiased assessment of the manuscript.
 All judgments and findings in the peer review process should be evidence based.